drewdr16/test-assistant-repo/README.md

         * Now go to File Explorer and copy the path where the git.exe file can be found. (e.g. C:\Program Files\Git\bin)
         * Go back to the edit environment variable then click the New Button.
 Paste the path you copied earlier then click OK.

-3. Go to your Desktop and you can now see your repository folder.
+4. Go to your Desktop and you can now see your repository folder.
 Inside it you can see your readme.md file that you initialized earlier.

 #### Through Git Bash
 1. Create a Folder in Main Drive
     * Go to your main drive in File Explorer and create a folder.
 In my case, I named it SampleGit.

 2. Open Git Bash app and type in
     ```sh
         cd "C:\SampleGit"
     ```
 3. Then to create the clone, type in:
-        ```sh
+        ```
             git clone <https://github.com/YOUR_USERNAME/test-assistant-repo.git>
         ```
 4. Go to your Desktop and you can now see your repository folder.
 Inside it you can see your readme.md file that you initialized earlier.